dmahw/CSC_361_IPTrafficAnalysis/README.md

 ## Author
 David Mah

+## Description
+This program was developed as a solution to the specification document, p3-2018Spring.pdf.

 ## Requirements
 1. Must be using Python 3
 2. pip3 must be installed to perform step 3